NLAFET/block_cimmino/doc/source/installation.rst

    # if everything went correctly you can run make
    make

-   # the files will be in the Release/lib directory
+   # the files will be in directory lib/
-   ls Release/lib # gives libabcd.a
+   ls lib # gives libabcd.a

 If cmake does not finish correctly, here are some possible reasons: